ArtLkv/devops-nvim/README.md

 # NeoVim configuration for DevOps

 !!!
-MY ENGLISH BAD, IF YOU FOUND THE WORST OR UNCORRENT WORD, PARAGRAPH AND ETC. PLEASE, LET ME KNOW !!!
+MY ENGLISH BAD, IF YOU FOUND THE WORST OR UNCORRECT WORD, PARAGRAPH AND ETC. PLEASE, LET ME KNOW !!!

 !!!
 In this moment, my NeoVim configuration can install only manual, but after the first milestone I create a installation bash script !!!
 ## Pre-requirements